Recommended children's booklists sorted by age or topic

 Our Review Panel says...

 In the book, Olusoga explains the overlooked history of Black people in Britain from Roman times to the present day.
-Readers may be surprised to imagine the multiculturally diverse make-up of Roman Britain – and indeed to question why sources of history in primary schools may paint a historically misrepresentative picture of Roman society.
+Readers may be surprised to imagine the multiculturally diverse make-up of Roman Britain – and indeed to question why sources of history in schools may paint a historically misrepresentative picture of Roman society.
 Equally interesting is the development of notions of race throughout the periods of history, as the book walks chronologically through key eras.
 Did you know that it was only during the time of James I that the term ‘white’ was used as a description of racial identity, or that long after the abolition of slavery, the Victorians were propagating their own racist theories to justify profiting from slave-powered commerce?

 This book is available on these booklists: